What are Educational Service Providers?

 Charter schools are governed by a Board of Directors appointed by the Academy’s Authorizer.
 Bylaws of the Board of Directors outline its role and responsibilities.
 Some charter schools employ an education service provider/management company to provide executive leadership and management services.
 Other charter schools choose to go it alone with the Board and Academy Director.

 What kind of oversight do charter schools have?
 How are charter schools held accountable?

 Michigan’s charter schools file more than 100 reporting forms with state agencies.
 Their authorizers collect reams of information and review each page.
 The state Department of Education has two people monitoring financial reports from 800 school districts and ISDs.
 Central Michigan University, in contrast, has three auditors for 58 charter schools.
-At Grand Valley State University, staff (including two former traditional school superintendents) attend each charter school board meeting and routinely evaluate 66 items on a charter checklist.
-Charter schools in Michigan can and have been closed if they do not do a good job.
+At Grand Valley State University, staff (including two former traditional school superintendents) attend each charter school board meeting and routinely evaluate over 60 items on a charter checklist.
+Charter schools in Michigan can and have been closed if they do not meet requirements.

 Who can authorize a charter school in Michigan?

 Universities, community colleges, intermediate school districts and local school districts can authorize a charter school in Michigan.

 Can charter schools be organized by a church or religious organization?

 No. Charter schools may not be organized by a church or religious organization in violation of the state or federal constitutions.

 Are charter schools required to have Michigan certified teachers?